thaochithai/COVID19-Stock-Market-Return/README.md

 | HNXI30   | 0.957339       | 1.223732        | 0.960036           |
 | UPCOMI   | 0.868896       | 0.796884        | 0.556494           |

-> Regarding the regression results presented in Table 4.15 and Error!
-Reference source not found., it is apparent that the volatility of the stock market is variable in the period before and after the implementation of the lockdown policy.
+> Regarding the regression results presented in Table above, it is apparent that the volatility of the stock market is variable in the period before and after the implementation of the lockdown policy.
 Specifically, the volatility increases before the lockdown policy take effect while decrease after it ended.
-Therefore, the null hypothesis of Hypothesis (4) that the volatility remains the same in the period before and after the lockdown can be rejected.
 Vietnamese government's swift and astute actions in controlling the COVID-19 pandemic has relieved the fears and pessimism lingering in the market.
 It acts as pain relief to the increasing uncertainty of the market and helps drive down the volatility and reverse the negative mean return.
 It is evidenced by the rejuvenation of VN-Index after the lockdown.

 ### Leverage Effects in GARCH Models